Community

 An exhibition about homelessness brought new perspectives through multimedia artworks.
 The Black Eye Project collaborated with the Archer Project to create the event at Sheffield Cathedral.
 Sheffield Live! reporter, Isabelle Goodhand spoke to Jim Lobley, Creative Director of the Black Eye Project.

-Sheffield’s “Man with The Pram”, John Burkhill, is one of the finalists for the Pride of Britain Fundraiser Award.
-The announcement comes after Burkhill reached his goal earlier this year of raising £1 million for charity.
-Well-known in Sheffield, he is a familiar sight with an iconic green wig and pushing a pram, with a charity bucket, around the city centre streets.
-He hopes to win the award for Macmillan Cancer Support, the charity for which he has been fundraising since the loss of his wife, who died of cancer in 1992.
-Isabelle Goodhand reports for Sheffield Live!
+Sheffield’s “Man with The Pram”, John Burkhill, reached the goal of raising £1 million for charity.
+A familiar sight with an iconic green wig, pushing a pram with a charity bucket around the city centre streets.
+He has been fundraising for the Macmillan Cancer Charity since the loss of his wife, who died of cancer in 1992.
+Report by Isabelle Goodhand for Sheffield Live!

 Women of the World Festival returns to Rotherham